§A metric

 An experienced solo can look at their business for thirty seconds and tell you what’s healthy and what’s about to bite.
 The pipeline is thin.
 Two clients are too concentrated.
 The invoice from March is still sitting in “sent.”
 The hours billable this month are tracking below last month’s.

 The Kinako Score is the codified version of that glance.
-Six things an experienced operator would check, computed nightly from data you already have, expressed as one number.
+Six things an experienced operator would check, computed from data you already have, expressed as one number.
+It recomputes every time you look and a snapshot is kept daily, so the dashboard shows a trend — you can watch the number respond to what you actually did.

 It is deliberately weighted across components so it can’t be gamed by any single behaviour.
-You can’t hit 90 just by sending a lot of invoices.
-You can’t hit 90 just by closing one big client.
+Proposals stop counting 90 days after they’re sent, no single proposal can carry more than half the pipeline, and every revenue figure is money received— not paperwork issued.
+You can’t hit 90 by sending invoices.
+You can’t hit 90 by closing one big client.
 Balance is the score.

 Six components